corda/corda-docs-portal/content/en/platform/corda/4.12/enterprise/node/operating/tvu/tvu-cli.md

 If this parameter is not provided, then the utility starts processing transactions from the earliest transaction in the database as per transaction time or loads progress from file if the `-f` option is specified.

 {{< note >}}
-`--load-tx-time` takes preference over the `-f` option in terms of progress loading.
+* `--load-tx-time` takes preference over the `-f` option in terms of progress loading.
+* `--load-tx-time` takes preference over the `-l` option in terms of progress reloading.
+If both are provided, then the utility starts processing transactions from the provided transaction time and any progress is recorded in the file specified with the `-l` option.
+In this way, when the utility is restarted later without providing the `–load-tx-time` option but still specifying the `-l` option, it can resume processing transactions from the last stop point.
 {{< /note >}}

 You can create a new time instant using any of the following: